SmogDr/edar_coursebook/docs/08-functional_p.md

 using functional programming.
 Let's create a function to *"import a file with* *its name appended".*

-For this example, assume that your files represent data from network of sensors, where the ID assigned to each sensor is **included in its filename** but *not in the file itself*.
+For this example, assume that your files represent data from a network of sensors, where the name/ID assigned to each sensor is **included in its file name** but *not in the file itself*.
 To give you an example of what we are working with, lets use `list.files()` to look at the file names and paths.
 For this exercise we show a short list of 8 files (4 each from two sensors) but one could imagine